LaunchAcademy/factory_bot_book_club/README.md

 Be sure to run `bundle exec rake:db:test:prepare` after running any migrations.

 The *user_views_book_club_details* spec will require knowledge of ActiveRecord Associations in order to complete, as well as an addition to the provided `erb` file.

+## Levels of Validations

+* Synchronous JavaScript validation on our React forms

+* **Model Level Validations** with ActiveRecord

+* Simple "constraints" on our tables in Postgres (e.g. null: false, unique index, datatype constraints)

 # FactoryBot Clinic